antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 .say for @wCommands.pick(12).sort
 ```

-**Remark:** The random labeled DSL commands ingested above were generated using the grammars of the project
+**Remark:** The labeled DSL commands ingested above were generated using the grammars of the project
 [ConversationalAgents at GitHub](https://github.com/antononcube/ConversationalAgents), [AAr1],
 and the function `GrammarRandomSentences` of the Mathematica package
 ["FunctionalParsers.m"](https://github.com/antononcube/MathematicaForPrediction/blob/master/FunctionalParsers.m), [AAp12].